 Twenty-three parking spaces in Lot A are designated for student carpool parking by permit only.
 Sixty percent of FLCC's greenhouse gas emissions come from commuting.

 The Student Center has steel supports for a green roof, a waterproof membrane covered by soil and vegetation, to be built at a later date following private fundraising.
-A green roof will provide an additional layer of insulation, reduce runoff by capturing rain, increase the lifespan of the roof to 50 or more years by blocking ultraviolet light and weathering, and filter pollutants such as heavy metals, nitrogen, and phosphorus out of rain.
-A green roof will also provide another plant habitat study area for the horticulture program.
+A green roof provides an additional layer of insulation, which reduces runoff by capturing rain, increases the lifespan of the roof to 50 or more years by blocking ultraviolet light and weathering, and filters pollutants such as heavy metals, nitrogen, and phosphorus out of rain.
+A green roof also provides another plant habitat study area for the horticulture program.

 Natural elements of the FLCC campus control runoff from rain and melting snow, thereby reducing erosion into Canandaigua Lake.
 Pipes carry runoff under Marvin Sands Drive to a cattail marsh where a weir, or dam, releases water at a controlled rate into a series of two more marshes.
 Peak runoff rates into Canandaigua Lake and nearby properties are 15 percent lower than they were before the Student Center construction and just as low as they were in 1970 before the main campus was built.

 The overall design of the campus expansion makes better use of roadways and has a more efficient parking plan.
 This allowed the college to add a new building, improve pedestrian safety, and maintain the same number of parking spaces with only minimal use of undeveloped land.
 The total area covered by either buildings or pavement has increased by less than a quarter of an acre.